While you can easily access your email on your web browser, some of us rely on desktop email clients for checking our emails.

 Thunderbird should be available through your package manager or software center, regardless of what Linux distribution you are using.

-In case you’re using Ubuntu, or any Debian-based distribution, you can simply install it by typing in:
+In case you’re using Ubuntu, or any Debian-based distribution, you can install it by typing in:

 sudo apt install thunderbird

 Evolution is an open-source email client by GNOME.
-It wasn’t as popular as Thunderbird, but now many Linux distributions have considered replacing Thunderbird with Evolution as the pre-installed email client for a better user experience overall.
+It wasn’t as popular as Thunderbird, but, over the years, many Linux distributions have considered replacing Thunderbird with Evolution as the pre-installed email client for a nicer overall user experience.

 - Contacts Management: Built-in address book for contacts management.

-- Calendar Integration: Calendar integration with your email account.
+- Calendar Integration: You can integrate a calendar with your email account.

 - Filters & Folder: Custom virtual folder support for search queries and filters.